model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 }
 ```

-In order to prove properties about the rectangle, we wrote a proof harness.
+In order to prove properties about the rectangle, we wrote a verification harness.
-The proof harness tried to prove that when the rectangle is stretched, it can hold another rectangle of its original size (dimensions).
+The harness tried to prove that when the rectangle is stretched, it can hold another rectangle of its original size (dimensions).
 If proven, this means that for any given stretch factor and any height and width of the original rectangle, this property holds true.

 ```rust